sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 ***Sniper Rifle.*** A slug rifle designed for long range.

 ***TK Gauntlet.*** This gauntlet allows the wearer to manipulate the gravity fields surrounding nearby objects.
 As an action, you can manipulate an unattended object weighing no more than 10 pounds that you can see within 20 feet of you, allowing you to move an object through the air, open or close an unlocked container or door, or perform similar actions.
-You canít use the gauntlet to perform complex tasks like wielding a weapon or using hacking tools.
+You can√≠t use the gauntlet to perform complex tasks like wielding a weapon or using hacking tools.
 The effect ends if the object you are manipulating moves farther than 20 feet away from you.

 While you are manipulating an object, you can hurl the object at a target you can see within 20 feet of you, allowing you to make a ranged attack against the

 target.
 This attack normally deals bludgeoning damage, although the Narrator might decide the attack deals a different type of damage, or no damage at all, depending on the nature of the object you are throwing.

-***Viper Retainer.*** A viper retainer is designed to fit discreetly inside the wearerís mouth.
+***Viper Retainer.*** A viper retainer is designed to fit discreetly inside the wearer√≠s mouth.
 All viper retainers come equipped with the concealed weapon augment.
 While wearing a viper retainer, you can use your tongue to activate the retainer as a bonus action, deploying a spray of poisonous gas at a creature you can see within 5 feet of you.
 The creature makes a Constitution saving throw against a DC equal to 8 + your proficiency bonus

 + your Dexterity modifier.
 On a failure, the target takes 1d12 poison damage.
 Once activated, the expended retainer must be disposed of; inserting a new retainer requires a full minute.